 How to harvest snapdragon seed?

 It is easy to harvest snapdragon seeds.
 By the end of the blooming season, leave a few stalks on the plant.
 The petals will fall off, uncovering an egg-like pod.
-Wait until it turns brown and dries completely.
-Notice two interesting holes will appear at the top of the pod.
-Don’t leave them too long on the stalk as you risk losing the seeds.
+Please wait until it turns brown and dries completely, and notice two holes appear at the top of the pod.

 You might hear the rattling of the seeds inside the pod.
-Press gently on the holes to open them up, then turn it over a plate to spill the seeds out.
+Press gently on the holes to open them up, then turn them into a plate to spill the seeds out.

-Store the seeds in a handmade seed packet or a small jar.
-Keep them in a dry place away from moisture and sunlight.
-You might use a sill pack inside the container if moisture presents an issue.
+Store the seeds in a seed packet or a small jar.
+Then keep them in a dry place away from moisture and sunlight.
+You may also use a sill pack inside the container if excess moisture presents an issue.

-There many varieties of snapdragons.
-They differ in color and sometimes in the form of the flower.
+Snapdragons come in different colors and flower shapes.
 The following are the most recommended by flower growers.